7

 So while the gears can slip and clang and even stop altogether in the other machines, the Cuisinart ice cream makers always seem able to power through and finish the job!

-However the Cuisinart isn't perfect.
+However, the Cuisinart isn't perfect.
 The blades of the dasher are meant to scrape frozen mixture from the sides of the bowl and move them into the middle.
 The faster it does this, the faster the mixture freezes and the smoother the final ice cream.

-The ICE-21's lid
+The Cuisinart ICE-21's lid

-The lid of the ICE21 is a big, transparent, plastic sheath that covers the removable bowl and anchors to the base at the bottom while holding the dasher in place at the top.
+The lid of the ICE-21 is a big, transparent, plastic sheath that covers the removable bowl and anchors to the base at the bottom while holding the dasher in place at the top.

 Cuisinart ICE-21 lid